adambard/learnxinyminutes-docs/python.html.markdown

 for animal in ["dog", "cat", "mouse"]:
     # You can use % to interpolate formatted strings
     print "%s is a mammal" % animal

 """
+`range(number)` returns a list of numbers from zero to the given number
+prints:
+    0
+    1
+    2
+    3
+"""
+for i in range(4):
+    print i

+"""
 While loops go until a condition is no longer met.